RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 # Welcome

+### Tell your winter holiday story to your mate and tell it back.

 ### Rules of the road

 * **Be present**.
 If you happen to be late or absent, make sure you email me about it before a session starts.
 Otherwise do not enter until the break.